Life Sciences Undergraduate Summer Research Project

 4. Genetic engineering for agriculture in a changing climate

 One significant outcome of current climate change models is that agriculturally important species will become more susceptible to devastating diseases, leading to impacts on food supply.
-The aim of this project will be to investigate proteins involved in the spread of disease from cell to cell in plants.
-The student will conduct experiments which temporarily alter the expression levels or functions of relevant genes and proteins.
-The student will then investigate how different environmental conditions (temperature, light, water levels etc) affect cell to cell movement in combination with altered expression of the genes of interest.
+The aim of this project will be to investigate the regulation of plasmodesmata which are involved in the spread of disease from cell to cell in plants.
+The student will investigate how different environmental conditions (temperature, light, water levels etc) affect the expression of genes which control cell to cell movement via the plasmodesmata.
 Students on the project will develop skills in experimental design, molecular biology, cell biology and fluorescence microscopy.

 What you will learn